cybercitizen7/Ps1jacker/README.md

 ######  DISCLAIMER:
 Please do not use this tool for illegal activities.
 This tools should be used by pentesters to ease the generation of payload for COM Hijacking technique.

-## WARNING: This tool is still in heavy development - only one functionality is currently in testing!

 ######  TEST 1:
 This will generate a default payload that will open Calculator instead of MSPAINT.
 Be sure to have calc.SCT file from Examples folder within C:\tools\COM Testing\ on victim machine.
 Otherwise this method wont work.